What We Do

 MRT works with individuals, communities, regional planning commissions, and organizations across our state on a variety of projects.
 Find out below how we are fostering strong communities by aligning advocacy efforts for streets, roads, and trails that work for all Missourians.

-In addition to our grants and advocacy efforts, MRT offers services targeted towards community and regional planning needs.
+MRT offers advocacy support and consulting opportunities targeted towards community and regional planning needs.

 We provide technical assistance for grants and give trainings for communities that want more active transportation options for their citizens.
 We do this through webinars, on-street trainings, developing policy, and facilitating connections between communities to share learned experiences.